Research integrity (data)

 Experimental notes [additional to lab books]

-Please read the guidelines of lab book keeping.
-We are transitioning to fully digital note keeping (read specific guidance).
+Please read the guidelines for lab bookkeeping.
 Do have an entry for each experiment in your lab book.
-However, there are a number of experimental parameters or observations that might more convinently stored within a sub-folder containing data.
+However, several experimental parameters or observations might be more conveniently stored within a sub-folder containing data.
 For instance, when we do imaging, we do not enter imaging parameters within lab books, but we rather have a ‘readme.txt’ or ‘notes.txt’ file.
 Usually, we use similar settings from experimental to experimental sessions and, therefore, we can simply copy and paste these files and update what is necessary to update.
 Mind you that if you use a confocal or a motorized microscope, most information is stored in the metadata of your experiment.
-However, some instrument does not perform this operation.
+However, some instruments do not perform this operation.
 The bottom line is, either in your digital lab book, or within the data folder, there should be enough information to understand how the sample was prepared and how the experiment was executed.